apache/brpc/docs/en/server.md

 ## Version

-Server.set_version(…) sets name+version for the server, accessible from builtin service /version.
+Server.set_version(…) sets name+version for the server, accessible from the builtin service `/version`.
 Although it's called "version", the string set is recommended to include the service name rather than just a numeric version.

 ## Close idle connections

-If a connection does not read or write within the seconds specified by ServerOptions.idle_timeout_sec, it's treated as "idle" and will be closed by server.
+If a connection does not read or write within the seconds specified by ServerOptions.idle_timeout_sec, it's treated as "idle" and will be closed by server soon.
 Default value is -1 which disables the feature.

 If [-log_idle_connection_close](http://brpc.baidu.com:8765/flags/log_idle_connection_close) is turned on, a log will be printed before closing.